Spico197/cnki-spider/Readme.md

 ## TODO

-- Year and Issue crawler
+- Data mining and analysis
-- paper detailed information
 - PySide/PyQt GUI program
 - Developing by using Scrapy and spider managers, and distributed crawlers